Coaching Case Studies

 What we did in the session: We spent some time pinning down the specific questions Jan wanted to address, which were: 1.
 “Am I content with my current career position?”
 2. “If not, what do I want to do instead?”
 3. “Am I a plausible candidate for Board roles with major financial sector companies?”.
 We took each question in turn.
 I used a version Nancy Klein’s “Time to Think” framework to provide a combination of space, structure and challenge to Nathan’s thoughts.

-Outcome: By the end of the session, Jan was clear (“9 on a 10 scale”) that she her aim was to become Chair of a major financial sector institution.
+Outcome: By the end of the session, Jan was clear (“9 on a 10 scale”) that her aim was to become Chair of a major financial sector institution.
 She also clarified the gaps in her CV she should fill over the next 1-2 years to maximise her chances of getting the sort of position she most wanted.
-She identified several concrete next step to move forward, and ways to keep hold herself to account.
+She identified several concrete next step to move forward, and ways to keep hold herself accountable.